 - compares and contrasts the island-metropole/mainland relationship in both SIDS and SNIJs.

-Thus, organizers are happy to announce the 1st international conference on Small Island States and Subnational Island Jurisdictions: Island States/Island Territories: Sharing Stories of Island Life, Governance, and Global Engagement, DATES AND LOCATION TO BE DETERMINED IN EARLY 2018.
+Thus, organizers are happy to announce the 1st international conference on Small Island States and Subnational Island Jurisdictions: Island States/Island Territories: Sharing Stories of Island Life, Governance, and Global Engagement, March 26-29, 2019, in Oranjestad, Aruba.

 Supported by the UNESCO Co-Chairs in Island Studies and Sustainability at